-Our friends over at Photography Life have just published a new article that I wrote for the website, Pushing a Small 1″ Sensor to ISO-12800.
+Our friends at Photography Life just published a new article that I wrote for the website, Pushing a Small 1″ Sensor to ISO-12800.
 Readers interested in reading this new article can use the link provided.
 Continue reading Pushing a Small 1″ Sensor to ISO-12800 on PL